mayank915/AtliQ-Sales-Insigths-PowerBi/README.md

 # AtliQ Sales Insights PowerBi Dashboard

 This is a project I replicated from Codebasics PowerBi Youtube playlist.
-You can find the link of the playlist below.

 ## Problem statement